satya164/quik/README.md

 * [`redux-simple-router`](https://github.com/rackt/redux-simple-router)

 In addition to the above modules, `quik` also includes [`npm-install-loader`](https://github.com/ericclemmons/npm-install-loader) which will automatically install missing NPM dependencies during the webpack build.
 The newly installed module will only be available during the next build/reload.

+Note that the versions of libraries included by default might be updated to a newer version with breaking changes.
+It's okay while prototyping.
+But if you wan to bundle for production, then it's recommended to add a `package.json` for your project and specify your dependencies there.

 ## Enabling Hot Module Replacement